Larry Wallis: Motörhead

-Steve Took
+Steve Peregrin Took (third and fourth time)

 During 1975 and 1976, Wallis did further recording work with Took although none of these sessions have been released to date.
 Wallis was present, by chance, at Pathway Studios on 29 November 1977 when Steve Took's Horns recorded material which would eventually be released in 2004.

 Stiff Records - performer and producer

 Wallis remained with Pink Fairies, which continued as a trio, until July 1976 when they gained additional guitarist, Martin Stone.
 In September 1976 the band released a single, "Between the Lines"/"Spoiling for a Fight" on Stiff Records.
 Four months later in January 1977 the band split up.
 In the same month Wallis guested at a one-off gig with members of Thin Lizzy and Rat Scabies of The Damned.

 Wallis then became an in-house producer at Stiff Records.
 He released a solo single, "Police Car"/"On Parole" produced by Nick Lowe, and backed by two members of Eddie And The Hot Rods; bassist Paul Gray, and drummer Steve Nicol.
 "Police Car" has been covered by The Members and Snips.
 As well as appearing on a compilation album A Bunch of Stiff Records, Wallis was part of an ad hoc line-up called The Takeaways which included Dave Edmunds, Nick Lowe and Sean Tyla.
 Wallis took part in the Live Stiffs Tour in 1977 and appears as 'Larry Wallis' Psychedelic Rowdies' on the album, Live Stiffs Live, that was released later that year.

 Wallis also produced albums for a number of Stiff Records artists including Wreckless Eric, The Adverts and Mick Farren's EP Screwed Up (November 1977) and album Vampires Stole My Lunch Money (August 1978).
 His song, "As Long As The Price is Right", first appeared on Dr. Feelgood's 1977 album, Be Seeing You; and a live version of the track was later issued as a single in April 1979.

-In 1980, Wallis recorded an album for Stiff Records but it was left unreleased when Wallis refused to sign a seven album contract with the label and was consequently dropped.
+In 1980, Wallis recorded an album for Stiff Records but it was left unreleased when Wallis refused to sign a seven-album contract with the label and was consequently dropped.
 Individual tracks have surfaced on various compilations or were rerecorded by Wallis for subsequent projects.